What to do in Sarajevo?

 Experience natural beauties near Sarajevo

-There are several natural beauties around Sarajevo that are definitely worth a visit like Vrelo Bosne (a beautiful park, home to a natural spring, walking trails, picnic areas, and wildlife), Skakavac Waterfall (a beautiful waterfall is located about 12 km from Sarajevo and is one of the highest waterfalls in Bosnia and Herzegovina), Lukomir Village (a traditional Bosnian village located in the mountains near Sarajevo.
-The village is home to several historic stone houses and offers stunning views of the surrounding countryside), or Bijambare Caves (a limestone caves are located about 30 minutes’ drive from Sarajevo and offer a unique underground adventure).
+There are several natural beauties around Sarajevo that are definitely worth a visit like Vrelo Bosne (a beautiful park, home to a natural spring, walking trails, picnic areas, and wildlife), Skakavac Waterfall (a beautiful waterfall is located about 12 km from Sarajevo), Lukomir Village (a traditional Bosnian village located in the mountains near Sarajevo, or Bijambare Caves (a limestone caves are located about 30 minutes’ drive from Sarajevo and offer a unique underground adventure).

 Take a day trip to the Olympic Mountains